govind998/TicTacToe-Ai/README.md

 # TicTacToe-Ai
+Game consist of 2 players 1) human 2) bot
-this project consist of a bot which is made from minmax algo which plays multiple moves to find best move and use that move to win or draw the tic tac toe game.
+bot is created using minimax algorithm to find best moves for bot to win the game or to draw the game.